-Cool Gardens is a public exhibition of contemporary garden and art installations offering a shift of sensation for the summer—cooling—as a general theme for public projects in the downtown, bringing architects, designers, landscape architects, and artists together to celebrate contemporary garden culture and the local landscape.
-The presentation of cutting edge garden designs places design culture at the centre of summer activities in Winnipeg, at the same time offering a pleasant relief from the summer exasperation.
+Cool Gardens is a public exhibition of contemporary garden and art installations that offer a shift of sensation for the summer—cooling—as a general theme for public projects in the downtown.
+The exhibit aims to bring architects, designers, landscape architects, and artists together to celebrate contemporary garden culture and the local landscape.
+The presentation of the cutting-edge garden designs places design culture at the centre of summer activities in Winnipeg, while offering a pleasant relief from the summer exasperations.

-Presented by StorefrontMB and the Forks, and intended to mirror the internationally acclaimed Warming Huts program, Cool Gardens will take place from July 10th to September 28th 2014.
-The exhibition site runs from VIA Rail’s Union Station to Provencher Boulevard, calling attention to the amazing but generally unrecognized pedestrian linkage.
+The exhibit intends to mirror the internationally acclaimed Winnipeg Warming Huts Program.
+Cool Gardens takes place annually from July until the end of September.
+The exhibition sites run from The Forks to Provencher Boulevard, and Upper Fort Garry Provincial Park, calling attention to the amazing but generally unrecognized pedestrian linkages.

-Cool Gardens presents an alternative attraction for tourist participation in the downtown, increasing the visitation of locals and guests around the celebration and the exchange between nature and art.
-This year’s Cool Gardens also brings a visiting garden from the International Garden Festival Les Jardins de Métis/Reford Gardens from Quebec, ranked among the leading garden festivals in the world.
+Cool Gardens presents an alternative attraction for tourist participation in the downtown by increasing the visitation of locals and guests around the celebration and exchange between nature and art.
+Cool Gardens 2014 included a visiting garden by Claude Cormier et Associés from the International Garden Festival - Les Jardins de Métis/Reford Gardens from Quebec, ranked among the leading garden festivals in the world.